PsychNeuro/ed1/book/glossary.md

 ## P

+#### paradigm
+refers to an influential set of interconnected theories and data that many individual scientists believe in at a given point in time.
+In psychology, examples include the paradigms of +behaviorism and +cognitivism.
+Thomas Khun established the paradigm as a way of understanding the nature of scientific progress, which can get stuck in a paradigm, until enough evidence accumulates to overthrow it.

 #### perception
 is the higher-level product of cortical-level +compression and +contrast processing of lower-level +sensation signals, resulting in an encoding of the stable underlying state of the world that factors out incidental differences to a large extent: we see the world, not our raw sensory signals.
 For example, in vision, we perceive the underlying material color, not the raw color of light hitting our eyes, and we see the expected real size of something, not how big of a region it activates on our +retina --- these are also known as color and size +constancy.

 #### perspective dualism
 is a form of +dualism between the +subjective and +objective perspectives.
 Each person has their own unique subjective experience of what it feels like to be their own physical brain, and because each such subjective perspective arises from a different physical brain, necessarily, it is impossible for two people to ever directly share the same subjective experience.
 Thus, subjective experience remains uniquely individual, and thus forever outside the realm of something that can be defined objectively, because objectivity is based on what can be shared and replicated across people.

+#### PET
+is *positron emission tomography*, which uses the emission of pairs of +photons generated indirectly via radioactive decay to image the brain.
+It is uniquely capable of imaging specific chemicals which can be tagged with radioactive labels, but it has relatively poor spatial and temporal resolution compared to other +neuroimaging techniques.

 #### photons
 are the particle-like manifestation of electromagnetic radiation (light), which activate the +rods and +cones in the eyes to create visual +sensation.